pylint-dev/pylint/doc/tutorial.rst

   belongs to the basic checker.

 Yeah, ok.
-That one was a bit of a no-brainer but I have run into error messages that left me with no clue about what went wrong, simply because I was unfamiliar with the underlying mechanism of code theory.
+That one was a bit of a no-brainer, but I have run into error messages that left me with no clue about what went wrong, simply because I was unfamiliar with the underlying mechanism of code theory.
 One error that puzzled my newbie mind was: ::